Bryce3005/help-desk/01-setup/01-domain-controller.md

-# Title of Setup
+# Domain Controller Setup

 ## Objective

-Explain what this system/service is used for and why it exists in the environment.

-Example:
-This server was configured to provide centralized identity management for the help desk environment.
+A Domain Controller is used to authenticate users, enforce security policies, and manage resource access.

 ---